-If you live in a cooler climate, or simply have limited space, but still want to grow a lemon tree, container lemon trees may be your best option.
+If you live in a cooler climate or simply have limited space, but still want to grow a lemon tree, container lemon trees may be your best option.
 Growing lemon trees in containers allows you to provide an appropriate environment in a limited space.
 Let’s look at how to grow a lemon tree in a pot.

 How to Plant a Lemon Tree in a Container

 When you grow a lemon tree in a pot, there are a few things you need to keep in mind.
-First of all, container lemon trees will not get as large as lemon tree grown in the ground.
+First of all, container lemon trees will not get as large as lemon trees grown in the ground.
 Still, it is best to seek out dwarf varieties of lemon trees.
 Some lemon tree varieties that do best in containers are:

 When growing lemon trees in containers, the needs are very similar to lemon trees growing in the ground.
 The lemon trees will need good drainage, so make sure the pot has drainage holes.